 | Power Source | Disconnect | Prevents accidental activation |

-| Personal Protective Gear | Wear goggles and gloves | Safeguards against injuries |
+| Personal Protective Gear | Wear goggles and gloves | Protects against injuries |

-| Stability | Place on a stable surface | Avoids unexpected movement |
+| Stability | Place on a stable surface | Prevents unexpected movement |

-When to Seek Professional Help for Your Grinder?
+When to Seek Professional Help for Your Grinder

 Frequently Asked Questions